André Morgenthal passes away following illness

 The wine industry mourns the loss of André Morgenthal on Tuesday, aged 54.

 The South African wine industry is mourning the death of a true visionary, André Morgenthal.
 He passed away in hospital on Tuesday evening, 27 January 2026, following a long illness.
-A resident of Stellenbosch, André was a gifted communicator and advocate whose influence has helped shape our industry.
+A resident of Stellenbosch, André was a gifted communicator and advocate whose influence helped shape our industry for over 30 years.

 He was far more than a professional advocate; he was a mentor and a bridge-builder who carried the spirit of South African wine to the world.
-André will be remembered for his immense warmth, his wit, and the indelible mark he left on the people and stories behind every bottle.
+André will be remembered for his immense warmth, his generous heart, his fierce loyalty, his wit, and the indelible mark he left on the people and stories behind every bottle.

 Our hearts go out to his family, who have kindly requested privacy during this difficult time.